 Silvera has had initial discussions with the Province’s Major Capital Projects Branch (Transportation) to request that the planned closure of 45th Street SW at Glenmore Trail occur later in the construction of the ring road.
-There seems to be a willingness on the part of this Provincial Branch to keep 45th Street open to Glenmore to accommodate heavy truck traffic to and from the Elbow Valley reconstruction.
+There seems to be a willingness on the part of this Provincial Branch to keep 45th Street open to Glenmore to accommodate heavy truck traffic to and from the Glamorgan reconstruction.

 Will transit service be part of your planning?